Fin whale: Breathing

-When feeding, they blow five to seven times in quick succession, but while traveling or resting will blow once every minute or two.
+When feeding, fin whales blow five to seven times in quick succession, but while traveling or resting will blow once every minute or two.
 On their terminal (last) dive they arch their back high out of the water, but rarely raise their flukes out of the water.
 They then dive to depths of up to 470 m when feeding or a few hundred feet when resting or traveling.
 The average feeding dive off California and Baja lasts 6 minutes, with a maximum of 17 minutes; when traveling or resting they usually dive for only a few minutes at a time.

 Ecology

 Range and habitat

 Like many large rorquals, the fin whale is a cosmopolitan species.
 It is found in all the world's major oceans and in waters ranging from the polar to the tropical.
 It is absent only from waters close to the ice pack at both the north and south extremities and relatively small areas of water away from the large oceans, such as the Red Sea, although they can reach into the Baltic Sea, a marginal sea of such conditions.
 The highest population density occurs in temperate and cool waters.
 It is less densely populated in the warmest, equatorial regions.

 The North Atlantic fin whale has an extensive distribution, occurring from the Gulf of Mexico and Mediterranean Sea, northward to Baffin Bay and Spitsbergen.
 In general, fin whales are more common north of approximately 30°N latitude, but considerable confusion arises about their occurrence south of 30°N latitude because of the difficulty in distinguishing fin whales from Bryde's whales.
 Extensive ship surveys have led researchers to conclude that the summer feeding range of fin whales in the western North Atlantic is mainly between 41°20'N and 51°00'N, from shore seaward to the 1000 fathom contour.